MarianaPereira7/devops-23-24-JPE-PSM-1231844/CA4/Part1/README.md

 ## Overview
 The goal of this class assignment was to explore Docker by creating docker images and running containers.
-The objective was to run the chat server from the application explored in the Class Assignment 2 Part 1 (source code and more information relative to the assignment can be found [**here**](https://github.com/MarianaPereira7/devops-23-24-JPE-PSM-1231844/tree/main/CA2/Part1). can be found here), using two different approaches:
+The objective was to run the chat server from the application explored in the Class Assignment 2 Part 1 (source code and more information relative to the assignment can be found [**here**](https://github.com/MarianaPereira7/devops-23-24-JPE-PSM-1231844/tree/main/CA2/Part1)), using two different approaches:
 * **Version 1:** Create a docker image to execute the chat server, where the application is built when building the docker image;
 * **Version 2:** Create a docker image to execute the chat server, where the application is first built in the host computer and then only the resultant .jar file is copied to the Dockerfile.